Ephigenia/Ephigenia.github.io/cv.md

 Some of the APIs that I have consumed and worked with through the years:

-CircleCi, Facebook, Foursquare, Github, GitLab, Google Geocoding, Google Plus, Google Vision, Instagram, iTunes, Mite, Spotify, Twitter, Yahoo Stock & Weather, Yelp
+CircleCi, Facebook, Foursquare, Github, GitLab, Google Geocoding, Google Plus, Google Vision, Instagram, iTunes, Mite, Steemit, Spotify, Twitter, Yahoo Stock/Finance & Weather, Yelp

 ## Honors